derDeno/Envato-Purchase-Code-Checker/README.md

 # Envato Purchase Code Checker

-![alt text][logo]
 This is a purchase code checker for the Envato market.
 You are able to check multiple purchasecodes at once, and save the result to csv, or saveing and opening a file with the purchase codes to check.

 ## How to use
 1. Just enter your Username and ApiKey in the corresponding fields, and press save.